Why do you deadlift?

 The power clean may look sort of similar to the deadlift, but anyone worth a damn will tell you the two movements sure as hell aren’t the same thing.

-Because it is a significantly lighter movement that moves many times faster, the power clean alone drastically increase the deadlift.
+Because it is a significantly lighter movement that moves many times faster, the power clean alone will NOT drastically increase the deadlift.